shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/runtime-upgrade.md

 ## Solution to the problem

 The unique and newest solution how to make upgrade of decentralized system based on Substrate framework is called `runtime-upgrade`.
-The solution works smoothly and in the article I will show you how you can upgrade your Substrate based chain on your machine, locally and be honest - it is quite easy
+The solution works smoothly and in the article I will show you how you can upgrade your Substrate based chain on your machine, locally and be honest - it is quite easy.
+This is how adaptability is implemented in Substrate.

 ## Prerequisites